dringakn/gazebo_simulation/README.md

 ## Overview

-This repository contains a ROS package to simplify the robot URDF model creation process using XACRO snippets for the purpose of Gazebo simulation and robot model visulization inside ROS RViz.
+This repository contains a ROS (**melodic**) package to simplify the robot URDF model creation process using XACRO snippets for the purpose of Gazebo simulation and robot model visulization inside ROS RViz.

 ## Introduction